 #5 Government subsidies

-At the minute, depending on the model, the government cover up to 35 per cent of the cost of your electric car if it’s priced between £2,500 and £4,500.
+At the minute, depending on the model, the government cover up to 35 per cent of the cost of your electric car up to a maximum of £4,500.
 This will come off automatically at the dealership.
 It’s a pretty impressive saving considering when you buy a conventional car you would have to pay the full price.
-They don’t just stop at cars, you also get 25 per cent off an electric van up to the price of £8,000.
+They don’t just stop at cars, you also get 20 per cent off an electric van up to a maximum of £8,000.

 Remember though, these subsidies are for the current climate.
 Not many people own electric cars at the minute, but that figure is predicted to change in the coming years.
 If you want to make the most of what the government has to offer, you need to get in quick!